 Sorry, I ran out of time, and the video cut off at the end.
 See below for the loop set-up for making the 10-loop Edge pattern.

 All the video-tutorials begin by showing how to make the braid in its simplest form—divided into two separate layers.
 The second variation I demo is the solid rectangle form of the braid, which is equivalent to two square braids joined side-by-side.
 I plan to make another video showing a third variation: the wide, flat form of the double braid.
 This is the same thickness, but twice as wide as a flat ‘square braid.’

 Those 3 forms were all you got with square braids.
 But, believe it or not, double braids have at least nine more shape variations! (photo below shows the double-tubular shape) That’s why I teach this braid as a two-day workshop—there is so much that you can do with it.
 Each of the twelve forms has some distinctive color patterns that can’t be made in the other braid shapes, so aside from being very-to-slightly different in shape, the twelve different types of double braids also offer a lot of color pattern possibilities.

 Color planning and loop set-up:

 [note: these color pattern setups and info are for making double braids by my solo-braider method.
-For making them as a team of two braiders working together, see my notes in light grey at the end of this post]
+For making them as a team of two braiders working together, see my first note at the end of this post]

 The sequence below is the order that the loops on your fingers will actually show up in the braid (for the 10-loop double braids I teach).
 If you want a certain color-order in your braid, follow this sequence in loading the loops onto your fingers.
 For example, if you wanted to use 10 shades of blue in dark-to-light order, start with the darkest loop on the left middle finger: